wetoolaguer/portal-client/README.md

 # PORTAL CLIENT

-This is a module that generates an HTTP client with predefined uri and routes.
+This is an HTTP client with predefined uri and routes.

 Predefined routes are accessed with corresponding namespaces.